 If you’ve questioned whether you might benefit from hearing aids, you’re far from alone.
 According to the World Health Organization, 466 million people worldwide have disabling hearing loss.
 And sadly, there is an 83% gap in hearing aid need and use.
-Only 17% of those who need hearing aids actually use them.
+That means only 17% of those who need hearing aids use them.

-Why?
-Primary factors include cost, comfort, and effectiveness.
-Hearing aids are notoriously expensive and rarely covered by medical insurance.
-While there’s a growing number of less expensive hearing aids offered online — which are particularly great options for people with mild to moderate hearing loss — severe hearing loss often benefits more from medical-grade hearing aids fitted by an audiologist.
+Primary factors in this disparity include cost, comfort, and effectiveness.
+Hearing aids are notoriously expensive, and insurers rarely cover them.
+While there’s a growing number of less expensive hearing aids offered online — which are particularly great options for people with mild to moderate hearing loss — severe hearing loss often requires medical-grade hearing aids fitted by an audiologist.

-Since its founding over a century ago, Oticon remains one of the top three hearing aid manufacturers worldwide.
-Oticon’s hearing aids address a broad spectrum of hearing loss from mild to profound and center on durability and functionality over marketing gimmicks.
+Since its founding over a century ago, Oticon has remained one of the top three hearing aid manufacturers worldwide.
+Oticon’s hearing aids address a broad spectrum of hearing loss, from mild to profound, emphasizing durability and functionality over marketing gimmicks.
 Is Oticon the answer to your hearing needs?
-We’ve evaluated the company and its products below, so you can decide for yourself if these hearing aids are right for you.
+We’ve evaluated the company and its products below, so you can decide if these hearing aids are right for you.

 - Lower prices than some European competitors

-- Devices address the full spectrum of hearing loss, including severe to profound
+- Devices address the full spectrum of hearing loss

-- A wide range of select models for children
+- A wide range of models for children

 - Try Oticon risk-free - you can get a 30-day trial for Oticon’s flagship model